osamanazar47/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly :is a script for displaying the contents in long formay,with user and group IDs displayed numerically and show hidden files
-6-firstdirectory :is a script for creating a new directory in the /tmp/ directory 7-movethatfile :moving the betty file to /tmp/my_first_directory 8-firstdelete :delete betty from /tmp/my_first_directory
+6-firstdirectory :is a script for creating a new directory in the /tmp/ directory 7-movethatfile :moving the betty file to /tmp/my_first_directory 8-firstdelete :delete betty from /tmp/my_first_directory 9-firstdirdeletion :is a script for deleting (my_first_directory)